davidbarone/Dbarone.Net.Database/README.md

 # Dbarone.Net.Database
 A NoSQL database written in .NET.

+This is a simple database engine written as an exercise to understand database theory a bit more.

 This database engine is intended for very simple use cases only.

 ## Architecture